-The following are preventive maintenance techniques the City of Bellevue uses to ensure the quality of its nursery plants.
+The following are preventive maintenance techniques the Parks Department uses to ensure the quality of its nursery plants.

 - All plants should be spaced to allow for optimal growth, especially in field growing areas. - Containerized plants shall be re-potted as needed to prevent encircling roots and to allow them to grow into their desired natural form without girdling. - All plants shall be watered as needed.
 The primary method of irrigation is the existing overhead system.
-This system works well for field growing areas but is modified as needed for watering containerized plants. - City water used for plant irrigation purposes shall be used efficiently: - o Plants will be grouped by size and water needs. - o Watering will be done on an as-needed basis. - The most efficient system for watering individual planted areas will be used. - Avoid watering nursery areas that are not currently holding plants. - The nursery shall support recycling: - o Clean compost will be used whenever possible. - o Growing containers will be reused or recycled. - o Plant debris will be sent to a "clean-green" yard waste facility. - Used soil from containers will be reused onsite whenever possible. - Plants shall be fertilized as needed using slow-release types of fertilizers. - Plant holding areas shall be used for plants that are in transition.
-While in holding, plants shall be mulched, staked as needed, watered and provided with shade protection if required.
+This system works well for field growing areas but is modified as needed for watering containerized plants. - City water used for plant irrigation purposes shall be used efficiently: - Plants will be grouped by size and water needs. - Watering will be done on an as-needed basis. - The most efficient system for watering individual planted areas will be used. - Avoid watering nursery areas that are not currently holding plants. - The nursery shall support recycling: - Clean compost will be used whenever possible. - $\circ~$ Growing containers will be reused or recycled. - Plant debris will be sent to a "clean-green" yard waste facility. - Used soil from containers will be reused onsite whenever possible. - Plants shall be fertilized as needed using slow-release types of fertilizers.